BMscis/reach-tutorial/Documentation/Tutorial/Full/NFTeaTutorial.md

                 A [Participant](https://docs.reach.sh/model/#term_participant) is a logical actor who takes part in a DApp and is associated with an account on the consensus network.

                 A **Participant** is a class that represent an account connected to the contract as well as a user connected to the frontend.

+                This means that all functions that will be included in the `participant` class will have counterparts in the frontend that fulfill the corresponding backend function in the frontend.

                 ```javascript
                 const Auctioneer = Participant('Auctioneer', {